igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 Travelling in the pandemic was a pain, but we made it to Curitiba without any problems.

-I'd forgotten how much I loved Curitiba and my old neighbourhood.
+I'd forgotten how much I loved my hometown.
 It's beautiful, convenient, and vibrant.
 I felt silly for believing that going back to Brazil was a punishment for failing.
 It wasn't.
 Curitiba is an objectively better city to live in than most places in the US.

 With one caveat: safety.